Design Inspiration Blog | Plastic Printers

 Written by Sarah | Sep 2, 2014 2:00:00 PM

-In our article "How Do Gift Cards REALLY Work?" we briefly talked about closed loop gift cards and how they work while using your Point of Sale (POS) System.
-We have received quite a response with people wanting to know more about how encoding works.
+In our article "How Do Gift Cards REALLY Work?" we briefly talked about closed-loop gift cards and how they work with your Point of Sale (POS) System.
+We have received quite a response with people wanting to know more about how encoding works, so we are going to talk a little bit about magnetic stripes.

-A magnetic stripe card is a type of card capable of storing data by modifying the magnetism of tiny iron-based magnetic particles that are essentially a tiny bar magnet about 20 millionths of an inch long.
+A magnetic stripe card is a type of card capable of storing data by modifying the magnetism of tiny iron-based magnetic particles.
+These magnetic particles are essentially a bar magnet about 20 millionths of an inch long.

 What is the difference between black and brown stripes?

-There are two type of magnetic stripes; HiCo or High Coersivity and LoCo or Low Coersivity.
-HiCo is black in color and has a stronger magnetic field while LoCo is brown and has a low intensity magnetic field.
+There are two types of magnetic stripes; HiCo (High Coercivity) and LoCo (Low Coercivity).
+HiCo is black in color and has a stronger magnetic field, while LoCo is brown and has a low-intensity magnetic field.

 Now that we have picked out the type of magnetic stripe, what goes on it?